shantirao/raytrace/README.md

 It doesn't propagate the principal curvature (yet) or keep track of polarization effects (yet).

 The point-spread function calculation isn't particularly sophisticated.
-For that, you'd want [poppy](https://poppy-optics.readthedocs.io/en/stable/) or [PROPER](http://proper-library.sourceforge.net/).
-If you want to attempt to improve on those, you'd first solve the curvature and polarization, so that you could compute the vector field propagation between planes.
+For that, you'd want [poppy](https://poppy-optics.readthedocs.io/en/stable/), Andy Kee's [lentil](https://github.com/andykee/lentil), or John Krist's [PROPER](http://proper-library.sourceforge.net/).
+The built-in PSF calculation looks shockingly similar to the basic one found in **lentil**.
+If you are inspired to improve on those, assign a TE vector to **rays.local**.
+This will get transformed for each ray, at every ray-surface intersection, from which you could compute the vector field propagation between planes.

 ## About